AudioKit/audiokit.github.io/audiobus/index-audiobus.md

 5. Create five different new rows, by pressing Enter to create a new row and editing its properties:

-6. "manufacturer" (of type String): set this to "AuKt" which stands for AudioKit.
+6. "manufacturer" (of type String): This is a four letter code that you should make up for yourself.
+For us at AudioKit, we use "AuKt", but you will need to have your own.

 7. "type" (of type String): set this to "auri", which means a "Remote Instrument" unit.

-8. "subtype" (of type String): set this to "akri", which is just AudioKit's version of "Remote Instrument"
+8. "subtype" (of type String): set this to "sndx", which just means "Sender Example".

 9. "name" (of type String): set this to "AudioKit: Sender"